Updated February 20th, 2020 – Bratwursts are a summer staple. Of course, it doesn’t have to be summer to enjoy these deliciously flavored sausages.

 Start by preheating your oven to 375ºF.
 Put your baking pan in the oven as soon as you turn it on to preheat.
 You want your baking sheet nice and hot when you put the brats on.

 The higher heat is justified here because you do not have direct heat on the link the way you would with the Foreman grill.
 While you are waiting for the oven to heat up, drizzle the brats with your favorite type of oil.
-I would recommend you use one with a high smoke point (avocado or sunflower oil are both good choices) you don’t want the house filling up with smoke.
+I would recommend you use one with a high smoke point (avocado oil from Amazon or sunflower oil are both good choices) you don’t want the house filling up with smoke.

 Method 3 – Cast Iron Grill Pan (My favorite)